“The fact is that no species has ever had such wholesale control over everything on earth, living or dead, as we now have.

 At grass roots level, many young farmers (25+ year olds) have dreams of living a productive life on the communal farmlands and are open to improving farming and livestock management methods.
 Many accept that they share these lands with wildlife, and that they also provide a possible income source through tourism.

-To this end, AfriCat has put into place strategies to empower farming communities in carnivore-conflict areas to mitigate conflict, and reduce carnivore persecution by:
+To this end, AfriCat has put into place strategies to reduce carnivore persecution by:

 Research through, amongst other things, satellite tracking to monitor movement patterns of carnivores, and gathering environmental information.